ANFTechTeam/ANF-Cache-Volumes-Deployment-PS/README.md

 ### Step 2: Monitor Cache Creation

-Poll the cache status until it reaches `ClusterPeeringOfferSent` state this will transistion from 'ClusterPeeringIssued: * check
+Poll the cache status until it reaches **`ClusterPeeringOfferSent`** state this will transistion from 'Creating'

 ```powershell
 Get-AnfCache -ResourceGroupName $ResourceGroupName -AccountName $AccountName `